Nonadiabatic transitions in non-Hermitian $\mathcal{PT}$-symmetric two-level systems: Spectra of two-level systems with -symmetric dissipations

-As predicted by the perturbation analysis presented in Appendix A, by fixing $\gamma$ and tuning $\eta$, the transitions of $\mathcal{PT}$ symmetry in the eigenstates are observed once $H_{0}$ also possesses the $\mathcal{PT}$ symmetry, reflected in the transitions between real and imaginary spectra as exemplified in Fig.~\ref{fig:PT_few_spins}(a) with $\delta_{x}=\delta_{y}=0$.
-As discussed in below, the spectral transition also emerges in another case with $\mathcal{PT}$ symmetry: $\delta_{x}=0$ and $\delta_{y}\neq 0$, but which gives rise to anticrossing rather than gap closing when the dissipative perturbation is absent.
+As predicted by the perturbation analysis presented in Appendix A, by fixing $\gamma$ and tuning $\eta$, the transitions of $\mathcal{PT}$ symmetry in the eigenstates are observed once $H_{0}$ also possesses $\mathcal{PT}$ symmetry, reflected in the transitions between real and imaginary spectra, as exemplified in Fig.~\ref{fig:PT_few_spins}(a) with $\delta_{x}=\delta_{y}=0$.
+As discussed in the following, the spectral transition also emerges in another case with $\mathcal{PT}$ symmetry: $\delta_{x}=0$ and $\delta_{y}\neq 0$, but this gives rise to anticrossing rather than gap closing when the dissipative perturbation is absent.

-As shown in Fig.~\ref{fig:PT_few_spins}(a), a $\mathcal{PT}$-symmetry-breaking bubble is observed at around $\eta=0$ in the case where $\delta_{x}=\delta_{y}=0$ (also in the case with $\delta_{x}=0$ and $\delta_{y}\neq 0$).
-The expectations of Pauli matrix $\sigma^{z}$ ($\sigma^{x}$) are vanishing when $\gamma<|\eta|$ ($\gamma>|\eta|$), accompanying the closing of real spectra, although that of $\sigma^{y}$ is always finite across the phase transition [Fig.~\ref{fig:PT_few_spins}(b)].
-It implies the threshold for trigging the $\mathcal{PT}$-symmetry breaking should be determined by the comparison between the energy gap between two eigenstates with opposite spin polarizations of $H_{0}$ (associated with $\langle\sigma_{z}\rangle$) and the imaginary perturbation (associated with $\langle\sigma_{x}\rangle$).
-This point is consistent with the linear dependence of bubble size with $\gamma$, as shown in the inset of Fig.~\ref{fig:PT_few_spins}(a).
+As shown in Fig.~\ref{fig:PT_few_spins}(a), a $\mathcal{PT}$-symmetry-breaking bubble is observed around $\eta=0$ in the case where $\delta_{x}=\delta_{y}=0$ (also in the case with $\delta_{x}=0$ and $\delta_{y}\neq 0$).
+The expectations of Pauli matrix $\sigma^{z}$ ($\sigma^{x}$) disappear when $\gamma<|\eta|$ ($\gamma>|\eta|$), accompanying the closure of real spectra, although that of $\sigma^{y}$ is always finite throughout the phase transition [Fig.~\ref{fig:PT_few_spins}(b)].
+It implies that the threshold for triggering $\mathcal{PT}$ -symmetry breaking should be determined by comparing the energy gap between two eigenstates with opposite spin polarizations of $H_{0}$ (associated with $\langle\sigma_{z}\rangle$) and the imaginary perturbation (associated with $\langle\sigma_{x}\rangle$).
+This point is consistent with the linear dependence of bubble size on $\gamma$, as shown in the inset of Fig.~\ref{fig:PT_few_spins}(a).